cube-alchemy/cube-alchemy/docs/api/get_analytics_components.md

 # Hypercube Components

-The Hypercube provides several methods to access its core analytical components.
 These methods let you see what's available and how everything is defined in your hypercube.

-These methods are particularly useful for:

-- Understanding the analytical capabilities of a hypercube
-- Programmatically accessing and using the defined business logic
-- Building dynamic UIs where users can select from available metrics and queries
-- Documentation and metadata exploration
-- Integrating with other systems that need to understand the data model

 ## Get Dimensions